shreya99449/Audio-Emotion-Analysis/README.md

 ### Installation

-1. Clone or download the repository from Replit
+1. Clone or download the repository.
 2. Open the project folder in VS Code
 3. Create a virtual environment (strongly recommended):
    ```bash